Article I –Name

 Section 5 – Inactive Members

-Retirees of the University (or of organizations recognized by the Executive Board as being closely related to the University), along with their spouses/partners, who are not current in their donation to OSURA shall be classified as Inactive Members.
+Retirees of the University or of affiliated organization as recognized by the University, along with their spouses/partners, who are not current in their donation to OSURA, shall be classified as Inactive Members.
 Inactive Members shall have none of the rights and privileges of Active Members.

 Article V – Officers